joannachang1028/JoannaChang-dataviz-portfolio/critique-by-design.md

 Selected the subset matching the available cancer data.

-##### **5. Extract First Eight Adopters**
+##### **5. Extract First 8 Adopters**

-Saved the first 8 early-adopting countries for further analysis.
+Saved the first eight early-adopting countries for further analysis.

-#### Note
+Note: Since the other two datasets do not include data for Monaco, it is excluded from the analysis and comparison.

-Since in the other two datasets we don't have data for Monaco, we exclude it from analysis and comparison.
+As a result, we only have seven countries available for the redesign.

 ## Step 5: Build the Solution